 Here’s the skinny… While Warren is off gallivanting in Australia for six months, in his room now lives his girlfriend Sara.
 Hang on, there’s more.
 In the room that was supposed to be my office now lives my nephew, Spencer, who moved to Halifax to go to NSCAD.

-The concept of two roomies bunking in at Duncan was a gamble.
+The idea of two roomies bunking in at Duncan was a gamble.

-Hello, I’m TWICE divorced.
-Also, I am crotchety at the best of times and mostly a drill sergeant.
-On the flip side, two of them and one of me also made me worry of the possibility they might band together and gang up on me in a strength in numbers kinda way.
+I am crotchety at the best of times and mostly a drill sergeant.
+On the flip side, two of them and one of me means a possibility they might gang up on me in a strength in numbers kinda way.
 (They did that last night when Sara said, on behalf of both of them, “Just cuz you own the house doesn’t mean we don’t have rights.”
-I stared at her, and then I said, “Whatever Sara.
+I stared and said, “Whatever Sara.
 Now one of you fill up my hot water bottle and one of you bring me my special nighty-night drink.”)

 Anyway… by ‘thundering b’Jesus, this roomie thing is working.
 No, it’s really working, in a mutually beneficial killing a bunch of birds with one stone kinda way.